vitringr/sandfall/guide/note.md

-# Velocity
+# Spread

+Have different levels of spread.

-Cells should only have cardinal velocity for now.
+Continue using only cardinal velocity with them.